Alexander-Muendesi/Alex_COS_710/README.md

 This branch contains a Grammatical Evolution genetic program to solve the Seoul Bike Trip duration problem

 # Running the program
 This code was created in VS Code.
-The Java Project makes use of no build tools and can be run by clicking the run button on the top right of VS Code.
+The Java Project makes use of no build tools and can be run by opening App.java and then clicking the run button on the top right of VS Code.